rainlizard/ComfyUI-Raffle/readme.md

    - `negative_prompt`
    - `filter_out_tags`
    - if the tag isn't even in `categorized_tags.txt` then it's also filtered
-4. The final result is the `Filtered tags` output.
+4. The final result is the `Raffled output`.
 You can use this in your Positive Prompt.

 ## Node Options
 - **use_general**: Enable selection from general.txt which contains 100,000 general taglists